Go back to poetry homepage

 Raleigh was breathing the late summer in.

-I took Ellie’s arm and walked her through the foliage, flanking Margaret’s house like the white breaking surf does a ship, and she didn’t say anything until I had her buckled into the car and was about to turn the key.
+I took Ellie’s arm and walked her through the foliage flanking Maryjay’s house like the white breaking surf does a ship, and she didn’t say anything until I had her buckled into the car and was about to turn the key.

 She seemed sober now, grave and set on something.